Microsoft Connected Cache in Configuration Manager

 On supported versions of Windows 10 or later, verify this behavior with the Get-DeliveryOptimizationStatus Windows PowerShell cmdlet.
 In the cmdlet output, review the BytesFromCacheServer value.
 For more information, see Monitor Delivery Optimization.

 If the cache server returns any HTTP failure, the Delivery Optimization client falls back to the original cloud source.

 For more detailed information, see Troubleshoot Microsoft Connected Cache in Configuration Manager.

 Support for Intune Win32 apps

-Starting in version 1910, when you enable Connected Cache on your Configuration Manager distribution points, they can serve Microsoft Intune Win32 apps to co-managed clients.
+When you enable Connected Cache on your Configuration Manager distribution points, they can serve Microsoft Intune Win32 apps to co-managed clients.

 Update the client to the latest version.

 The client device needs to have at least 4 GB of memory.

 Use the following group policy setting: Computer Configuration > Administrative Templates > Windows Components > Delivery Optimization > Minimum RAM capacity (inclusive) required to enable use of Peer Caching (in GB).

 The client and the Connected Cache-enabled distribution point need to be in the same boundary group.
 If a client isn't in a boundary group with a Connected Cache-enabled distribution point, it won't download content from a Connected Cache-enabled distribution point in a neighbor or site default boundary group.